-Research shows modifying risk factors for dementia may reduce the chances of developing age-related memory and thinking problems
+Research shows modifying risk factors for dementia may reduce the chances of developing age-related memory and thinking problems.

 There has been increasing research on how lifestyle affects dementia risk.
-Organizations such as the Alzheimer’s Association, the American College of Neurology, and the World Health Organization (WHO) have issued guidelines on how to reduce your chances of developing the condition.
+Organizations such as the Alzheimer’s Association, the American College of Neurology and the World Health Organization (WHO) have issued guidelines on how to reduce your chances of developing the condition.

 The Lancet Commission on Dementia Prevention identified 12 risk factors that have been linked to about 40% of dementia cases worldwide.
 These risk factors include:

-- Excessive alcohol consumption
+Excessive alcohol consumption

-- High blood pressure (hypertension)
+High blood pressure (hypertension)

 Several of these risk factors are modifiable, meaning you may be able to decrease dementia risk by addressing or changing certain behaviors, lifestyle choices and medical conditions.

-Can I reduce my risk for dementia?
+Can I prevent dementia?

 Avoiding traumatic brain injuries (TBIs), such as concussions, can prevent brain damage that may eventually contribute to the onset of dementia.
 Studies over the last 30 years have shown individuals who experience moderate, severe or repeated mild TBIs may have an increased risk of developing dementia years after the original head injury occurred.
-It is important to know there is no evidence that a single TBI increases dementia risk, and more research is needed to determine the exact link between TBIs and dementia.
+It is important to know there is no evidence a single TBI increases dementia risk, and more research is needed to determine the exact link between TBIs and dementia.

 Hearing loss is considered modifiable because it is often treatable.
 We recommend people get their hearing checked to rule out any problems before pursuing cognitive testing.

 Evidence links loneliness and social isolation with depression.
 Depression and dementia share similar symptoms such as memory problems and trouble concentrating.
 Depression can often be treated with medication or talk therapy, and steps can usually be taken to increase the amount of social contact you have with others.